asolbas/asolbas/README.md

 ### About me
-My name is Ana Solbas and I'm a biotechnologist and a Computational Biology MSc student at the Technical University of Madrid (UPM).
+My name is Ana Solbas and I'm a biotechnologist, computational biologist and Data Science MSc student at the Universidad Nacional de Educación a Distancia (UNED).
 - 😄 Pronouns: she/her
 - 🔭 I’m currently working on projects related with data science, health and bioinformatics.
 - 📫 How to reach me: ana.solbas12@gmail.com